tgherzog/apidocs/API_Metadata.md

   }
 ```

-* More Examples
+* More examples:
-  - The following call retrieves Meta types for a specific concept.
-In this example, "Country" is a concept ID for the source "2":
+  - The following call retrieves metatypes for a specific concept.
+In this example, `country` is a concept ID for the source `2`:
     <http://api.worldbank.org/v2/sources/2/concepts/country/metatypes>

 ## Metadata Queries